Frequently Asked Questions

 further questions, please email firstname.lastname@example.org, and we will respond as

 soon as possible!

 10. Is there a refund policy?

-Refunds will be processed for registrants who provide documentation to prove they were unable to attend the P2P program due to circumstances beyond their control, such as serious illness or death of the registrant or the registrant’s immediate family member.
+Refunds will be processed for registrants who provide documentation to prove they were unable to attend the Pen to Paper: Guide to Romance Writing program due to circumstances beyond their control, such as serious illness or death of the registrant or the registrant’s immediate family member.

 Refunds will be granted only if requested within the first seven (7) days of the program, minus a cancellation fee of $100.